stephent23/stephent23.github.io/_pages/about.md

 ---

 # About Stephen Tate
-I am a cybersecurity leader with over a decade of hands-on experience in Security Operations, Incident Response, and Digital Forensics.
-My work spans multiple critical sectors including Finance, Pharmaceuticals, and Critical National Infrastructure (CNI).
+I'm a cybersecurity leader with over a decade of experience in Security Operations, Incident Response, and Digital Forensics.
+My work spans multiple sectors including Finance, Pharmaceuticals, and Critical National Infrastructure (CNI).

 I specialise in identifying, containing, and remediating cyber threats, and have built and led high-performing teams in high-pressure environments.
 My approach is rooted in technical rigor, practical experience, and a deep understanding of both adversarial tactics and business risk.